 Day 5 and 6.
 Visit the Red Rock Formations of the Colorado National Monument Outside of Grand Junction

 A couple of hours drive past Glenwood Springs and the landscape completely transforms.
 Rugged mountains and steep canyons give way to red rock mesas, arches, and towers.
-You’ll feel like you’re in the heart of Southern Utah at the Colorado National Monument.
+You’ll feel like you’re in the heart of Southern Utah as you enjoy amazing Colorado National Monument hikes.

-There’s a lot of excellent hiking both inside and just outside the park.
+There’s a lot of excellent hiking in Grand Junction (both inside and just outside the park).
 Not to mention you can drive the rim of the park for unbeatable views.
 Seriously one of my favorite sunset spots in all of Colorado.

 Local Tip: Temps soar here in the summer, so consider hiking early or going during the spring or fall.
 Note that dogs are not allowed in the monument.